 Beautiful public spaces are at the heart of every community.
 Creating public spaces is a key part of community building in any city.
 Place making strengthens the connection between people and the places they share.
 Place making is how we collectively shape our public realm to maximize shared value.
-District If you are interested in joining Friends of the North End (formerly the North End Area Place Making Committee), a group of residents that will work on a variety of projects including but not limited to public art, traffic calming, pocket parks and neighborhood branding. please contact us at firstname.lastname@example.org or 651-488-4485
+If you are interested in joining Friends of the North End (formerly the North End Area Place Making Committee), a group of residents that will work on a variety of projects including but not limited to public art, traffic calming, pocket parks and neighborhood branding , and outreach, please contact us at email@example.com or 651-488-4485

 Meetings will be the second Tuesday of the month from 5:30 PM to 7:00 PM.